 Interestingly, technology is the least of the challenges.

 Organisations will do well to evolve their digital strategy based on two pillars:

 1) Choice – how to help each customer pick the right products from the wide range available

 2) Simplicity – how to better make those products available to the consumer, and recommend relevant alternative products based on rich insight.

-Transformation is about understanding what the customer wants.
+Transformation is a means to an end, it is mostly about understanding what the customer really wants.
 It is about maintaining a complete view on customer and looking at every available interaction through an analytics lens.
 Customer centric operations makes it easier to communicate directly with the customer through any available channel – emerging trends clearly indicate that #winning requires ecosystems built around customers.

 Gone are the days of one-way advertising.
 Retailers can now use multiple channels to engage and target huge numbers of customers at a time on a personal level, generating instant and contextual feedback that can provide the insight that facilitates rapid innovation and turn businesses into lean, learning-driven organisations.